qistoph/MMM-nstreinen/README.md

 # NS Trains - MagicMirror² module

-Shows information on trains departuring a configurable Dutch trainstation.
+This is a module for [MagicMirror²](https://github.com/MichMich/MagicMirror).
+Shows informantion on trains departuring a configurable Dutch trainstation.

 ![Example Visualization](.previews/nstreinen.png)